albar965/littlenavmap-manual/en/COORDINATES.md

 Degree, minute and second signs can be omitted if numbers are separated by spaces.

-A space is only required to separate latitude and longitude or degrees/minutes/seconds if no signs are used.
+A space is only required to separate latitude and longitude or degrees/minutes/seconds if no unit signs are used.

 Decimal separator can be period \(English\) or the locale dependent separator like e.g. comma \(German\).